 3. Admission based on achievements in the Rothberg International School Mechina

 Applicants who do not have equivalent certificates but completed a university Mechina program, may apply on the basis of admission stream 1.
 In addition, those that completed the Rothberg International School Mechina may use their grades in the program to be weighted with their scores on the entrance test.
 A table with the required Mechina grades and Psychometric Entrance Test scores, as well as a comparable table with SAT scores, can be found on the following link.

 Information about the Mechina Preparatory Program is available here.

 Holders of a Bachelor’s or Master’s degree from a recognized university may be accepted to most departments without the Psychometric Entrance Test.
-The Table of Degree Programs lists the departments that offer this option (will be updated after 21.1).
+The Table of Degree Programs lists the departments that offer this option.

 Holders of a PhD degree may be accepted without the Psychometric Entrance Test to all departments excluding Medicine, Military Medicine, Dental Medicine and Veterinary medicine.

 a.
 Admission based on completion of two academic years at a recognized university

 Applicants who have completed at least two years of academic studies at an accredited university (not including “distance learning”) may apply without the Psychometric Entrance Test, if they meet the following conditions:

 Faculty of Humanities (all departments except for the Amirim and Revivim programs, Cognitive Studies or the Combined Program in Philosophy, Economics & Political Science) – The minimum grade required is equivalent to at least 75 (GPA 2.5/4).

 School of Education, Faculty of Social Sciences (all departments except for Economics, Psychology, Psychobiology or the Combined Program in Philosophy, Economics & Political Science) – The minimum grade required is equivalent to at least 80 (GPA 3.0/4).